The fuel pump relay is an important component of the fuel system of your vehicle.

 In order for the pump to deliver fuel to the engine of your vehicle, the electricity generated from the oil pressure is required to run the fuel pump.

 In most vehicles, the fuel pump relay can be located in the fuse box in the engine bay.
-The fuse box of the engine is usually a long black box which contains fuel pump relay along with various other fuses and relays.
+The fuse box of the engine is usually a long black box which contains a fuel pump relay along with various other fuses and relays.
 For different vehicles, the fuel pump relays can be located in different places.

-However, being a switch that is controlled by the powertrain control module, it is expected to be inside the long black box.
+However, as it is a switch that is controlled by the powertrain control module, it is expected to be inside the long black box.
 If you are not able to locate the fuel pump relay or identify which one of the relays is for the fuel pump among the others, you should refer to the service manual for your vehicle that is provided to you by the manufacturer of your vehicle.

-Cleaning A Fuel Pump Relay
+Cleaning a Fuel Pump Relay

 The fuel pump relay can come under a lot of stress if it’s located inside the engine bay.
 The engine gives off a lot of heat which can affect the relay’s performance.

-Furthermore, most times you will find the fuel pump relay with the other fuses in the fuse box but in some older cars, it is possible for the relay to be situated outside the fuse box, resulting in exposure to both dust and dirt along with heat.
+Furthermore, usually you will find the fuel pump relay with the other fuses in the fuse box but in some older cars, it is possible for the relay to be situated outside the fuse box, resulting in exposure to both dust and dirt along with heat.
 As we know, dirt, dust and any other debris can affect the relay’s performance, therefore it is your responsibility to keep the fuel pump relay and other relays clean.

 Things you will need: